gfarfanb/game-dev-training/README.md

 # game-dev-training
-Courses, notes, practices, and compilations for Game Development Training
+Courses, notes, practices, and compilations for Game Development learning